MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-web-content-filtering.md

    - Be signed in with school account on a device running Windows 10 or later.
    - Have Microsoft Edge Version 118 or higher installed.
 2. You must be a Microsoft Edge Administrator or a Global Administrator to access this experience in Microsoft 365 Admin Center.
-3. You must have a Microsoft Intune license.
+3. Your organisation should have a M365 A1/A3/A5 license.

 > [!NOTE]
 > Make sure you update Microsoft Edge to latest version on all the managed devices where you want to run Web Content Filtering (WCF).